M. J. Goldberg

 Michael J. Goldberg was an alternative cartoonist known for the exploration of gay themes in his comics.
 His work was included in Gay Comix.
-He died on March 5, 2003, at 51 years old.

 Career

 In 1981, Goldberg published his debut comic strip Clonederella to the Bay Area Reporter.
 He entered into the realm of Gay Comix after befriending Robert Triptow.
 He was in 11 out of 25 issues of Gay Comix.
 Goldberg would also appear in Strip AIDS U.S.A. and Meatmen.